 The legal profession can be carved up into many different territories.
-There is a broad range of law-centric careers in everything from academia to the healthcare industry.
+There is a broad range of law-centric careers, from academia to the healthcare industry.
 Of course, most people associate law with lawyers.

 These two terms are often used interchangeably, but there is a difference between lawyers and attorneys.
 Although both have a law degree, lawyers and attorneys don’t do the same jobs.
 In other words, it’s one thing to secure the so-called Juris Doctor degree - a graduate-entry professional degree in law - and another to pass the bar exam and practice law.
 So before we examine what the most interesting types of attorneys and lawyers are, it’s important to point out the difference between the two terms.
 An attorney is a lawyer, but a lawyer isn’t necessarily an attorney.